Turin City Guide

 Getting around

-Turin’s city center is a delight to explore on foot, thanks to its elegant grid layout and over 18 kilometers of historic arcades that offer shelter from sun and rain alike.
-For longer distances, the Gruppo Torinese Trasporti (GTT) manages an integrated network of buses, iconic trams, and a modern, driverless metro line.
-A standard single ticket costs approximately €2.00 and is valid for 100 minutes on all surface transport plus one metro ride.
-Tickets are conveniently available via the "To Move" app, at local tobacco shops, or within metro stations.
+Turin's historic center is a pedestrian's dream, characterized by its elegant 18-kilometer network of porticoes that provide shelter from both sun and rain.
+For longer distances, the Gruppo Torinese Trasporti (GTT) operates a comprehensive network of buses, trams, and a modern, automated metro line.
+A single "City 100" ticket costs approximately €2.00 and is valid for 100 minutes on all surface lines and includes one metro journey.

 ✈️